 Employee work schedules and opportunities to work remotely will be established by supervisors with the approval of the city administrator.
-The regular workweek for employees is five eight-hour days in addition to a lunch period, Monday through Friday, except as otherwise approved by the city administrator in accordance with the customs and needs of the individual departments.
+The regular workweek for most employees is five eight-hour days in addition to a lunch period, Monday through Friday, except as otherwise approved by the city administrator in accordance with the customs and needs of the individual departments.

-Part-time, seasonal, and temporary positions: In order to comply with law while avoiding penalties, part-time employees will be scheduled with business needs and in a manner that ensures positions retain part-time status as intended.- Employees in part-time and temporary positions will not be permitted to work more than 28 hours/week, including hours worked and paid leave (such as annual leave).
-All shifts, including schedule trades or picked-up shifts, must be pre-approved by supervisor.
+Part-time, seasonal, and temporary positions: In order to To comply with the law while avoiding penalties, part-time employees will be scheduled with business needs and in a manner that ensures positions retain part-time status as intended.
+Employees in part-time and temporary positions will not be permitted to work more than 28 hours_per/week, including hours worked and paid leave (such as vacation or sick annual-leave).
+All shifts, including schedule-scheduled trades or picked-up shifts, must be pre-approved by the supervisor.
 Unpaid furloughs may be imposed on employees who exceed 28 hours/week.
 Working a shift without prior approval may result in discipline, up to and including termination of employment.
-In some rare instances, a seasonal or temporary employee may be offered health insurance in order to comply with federal health care reform laws and regulations.
+In some rare instances, a seasonal or temporary employee may be offered health insurance in order toto comply with federal health care reform laws and regulations.